 Smack Mellon reviews submissions from Mid-Career Artists wishing to have their work considered for solo, two-person, or group exhibitions.
-We define a mid-career artist as someone who has been working as an artist for over 10 years.
+We define a mid-career artist as someone who has been working as an artist for over 12 years (excluding student years).
 We support mid-career artists who are without commercial gallery representation in New York.

-We accept applications for Mid-Career Artist proposals twice a year--in the summer and the winter.
-The next deadline to submit a proposal is January 16, 2019, and the following will be July 17, 2019.
+We accept applications for Mid-Career Artist submissions twice a year--in the summer and the winter.
+The next deadline to submit a proposal is January 29, 2020, and the following will be July 22, 2020.
 We will respond to each group of new applicants by the end of February and the end of August respectively.
-We will be reviewing submissions for 2020 or later.
+We will be reviewing submissions for 2022 or later.

 Your submission should include: